MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 In general, work will occur from 7 a.m. to 6 p.m.
 Monday through Friday, and the same hours on Saturday as needed.
-The sewer pipe repairs will also require one night of work to line the pipe and harden the lining.
+The sewer pipe repairs will also require one night of work to line the sewer pipes in N Marine Drive and harden the lining.
 The pipe lining work will occur from 6 p.m. to 7 a.m.

 The Portland Noise Office granted Environmental Services a noise variance to work 24/7 for approximately one day and night to line the sewer pipes.
 The pipe lining process is a minimum 24-hour process and cannot be stopped once started.
-The specific dates for this day and night work will be determined after a city contractor is hired to do the work.
+The specific dates for this day and night have not yet been determined.

 Portland noise code allows construction from 7 a.m. to 6 p.m.
 Monday through Saturday.
 Work after 6 p.m. and before 7 a.m. and all hours on Sundays requires a noise variance from the Portland Noise Office.
 Because construction crews will work past 6 p.m. one day and night to line the pipes and harden the lining, Environmental Services applied for and was granted a noise variance.

 Equipment that generates noise will include a water jet truck, sewer cleaning truck, air compressor, sewer bypass pumps, generators, front end loader, and crane.
 Night work will also require lights.